namigabbasov/Causal-Inference/ReadMe.md

 - Identification and estimation of mediators
 - Assumptions in mediation analysis: sequential ignorability
 - Statistical methods for mediation: Baron-Kenny, structural equation modeling
-- Applications of mediation analysis in psychology and public health

 ### Readings
 - [Baron, Reuben M., and David A. Kenny.
 1986.
 “The Moderator–Mediator Variable Distinction in Social Psychological Research.” *Journal of Personality and Social Psychology* 51(6): 1173–1182.](https://doi.org/10.1037/0022-3514.51.6.1173)